kurtshuler/proxmox-ubuntu-server/README.md

 ```

 4) Change SSH port to 2053

     To change the port of the SSH server, the systemd configuration for ssh.socket must be changed or supplemented.
 The configuration adjustment is made by creating a *.conf file in the directory /etc/systemd/system/ssh.socket.d/.
-- Create conf file to extend the default config:
+- Edit conf file to extend the default config:
 ```
 nano /etc/systemd/system/ssh.socket.d/override.conf
 ```
-- Add the following lines:
+- Edit the following lines:
 > **Note:** The blank line *ListenStream=* is required to ensure that port 22 is no longer used.
 Without this line, the SSH server would then be accessible via port 22 (default) *and* 2053.
 ```
 [Socket]